Skip to main content

 New Jersey Adoption Laws: The Basics

-Statutes
+New Jersey Statutes

 Who May Be Adopted

-Age that Child's Consent Needed 10 years and older (to be given consideration)
+• Ten years and older (to be given consideration)

 Who May Adopt

-• The court may waive any of these requirements for good cause.
+• The court may waive any of these requirements for good cause

-• The home study process includes interviews with individual family members.
+• The home study process includes interviews with individual family members

 State Agency/Court

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: New Jersey laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult a family law attorney or conduct legal research to verify your state laws.

 New Jersey Adoption Laws: Related Resources